MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSDRM\ServiceLocation\Activation

-Use one of the following procedures to identify the value to specify for the ServiceLocation parameter.
-Most deployments will be using the Azure Rights Management service (Azure RMS), rather than just the on-premises version, Active Directory Rights Management Services (AD RMS):
+Use the following procedure to identify the value to specify for the ServiceLocation parameter.

-#### Azure RMS: To identify the value to specify for the ServiceLocation parameter
+#### To identify the value to specify for the ServiceLocation parameter

 1. From a PowerShell session, first run [Connect-AadrmService](https://docs.microsoft.com/powershell/aadrm/vlatest/connect-aadrmservice) and specify your administrator credentials to connect to the Azure Rights Management service.
 Then run [Get-AadrmConfiguration](https://docs.microsoft.com/powershell/aadrm/vlatest/get-aadrmconfiguration).